-This Key Focus Area consists of nearly 1,700 hectares of land located east of The City of Calgary and south of Highway 560.
-The southern portion of the lands shall be planned through an Area Structure Plan collaboratively created between Rocky View County and The City of Calgary with the intent to support a rail served industrial development and associated business uses.
+This Key Focus Area consists of approximately 890 hectares of land located north of the CPKC rail line, east of The City of Calgary, and south of the Highway 560 (Glenmore Trail) Joint Industrial Corridor.
+The lands shall be planned through an Area Structure Plan collaboratively created between Rocky View County and The City of Calgary with the intent to support a rail served industrial development and associated business uses.